Homomorphism and embedding universal structures for restricted classes: Special cases of small arities

 A (relation) tree can be defined as follows: The {\em incidence graph} $ig(\relsys{A})$ of relational structure $\relsys{A}$ is the bipartite graph with parts $A$ and

 and edges $[a, (i,(a_1, \ldots, a_{\delta_i}))]$ such that $a \in (a_1, \ldots, a_{\delta_i})$.
-(Here we write $x \in (x_1, \ldots, x_n)$ when there exists an index $k$ such that $x = x_k$; $Block(A)$ is a multigraph.) $\relsys{A}$ is called a {\em tree} when $ig(\relsys{A})$ is a graph tree (see e.g. \cite{MatN}).
+(Here we write $x \in (x_1, \ldots, x_n)$ when there exists an index $k$ such that $x = x_k$; $Block(A)$ is a multigraph.) $\relsys{A}$ is called a {\em tree} when $ig(\relsys{A})$ is a graph tree (see e.g. \cite{Matousek1998}).
 The definition of relational trees by the incidence graph $ig(\relsys{A})$ allows us to use graph terminology for relation trees.

-Finite dualities are characterized (see \cite{NTardif}) \begin{thm} For every type $\Delta$ and for every set $\F$ of relational trees there exists a dual $\Delta$-structure $\relsys{D}_\F$.
-Up to homomorphism equivalence there are no other dual pairs. \end{thm} Given $\F$ various constructions of structure duals are known \cite{NTardif2}.
-It follows from this Section that we have a yet another approach to this problem: \begin{corollary} Let $\F$ be a set of finite tree-structures, then there exists finite set of lifted structures $\F'$ with the following properties: \begin{itemize} \item[$(i)$] $\Forbi(\F')$ is amalgamation class (and thus there is universal $\relsys{U}'\in \Forbi(\F')$), \item[$(ii)$] all lifts in $\Forbi(\F')$ are monadic, \item[$(iii)$] $\psi(\relsys{U'})=\relsys{U}$ is universal for $\K$, \item[$(iv)$] $\relsys{U}'$ has a finite retract $\extsys{D}_\F$ and consequently $\psi(\extsys{D}_\F)=\relsys{D}_\F$ is a dual of $\F$. \end{itemize} \end{corollary}
+Finite dualities have been characterised (see \cite{Nesetril2000}): \begin{thm} For every type $\Delta$ and for every finite set $\F$ of finite relational trees there exists a dual $\Delta$-structure $\relsys{D}_\F$.
+Up to homomorphism equivalence there are no other dual pairs. \end{thm} A number of constructions of duals for given set $\F$ are known \cite{Nesetril2005}.
+It follows from this section that we have a yet another approach to this problem: \begin{corollary} Let $\F$ be a set of finite tree-structures, then there exists a finite set of lifted structures $\F'$ with the following properties: \begin{itemize} \item[$(i)$] $\Age(\Forbi(\F'))$ is an amalgamation class (and thus there is universal $\relsys{U}'\in \Forbi(\F')$), \item[$(ii)$] all lifts in $\Forbi(\F')$ are monadic, \item[$(iii)$] $\sh(\relsys{U'})=\relsys{U}$ is universal for $\K$, \item[$(iv)$] $\relsys{U}'$ has a finite retract $\extsys{D}_\F$ and consequently $\sh(\extsys{D}_\F)=\relsys{D}_\F$ is a dual of $\F$. \end{itemize} \end{corollary}

-\begin{proof}[Proof] Observe that the inclusion minimal cuts of a relational tree are all having arity 1.
+\begin{proof}[Proof] Observe that the inclusion minimal g-cuts of a relational tree are all size 1.
 Thus for fixed family $\F$ of finite relational trees our Theorem \ref{mainthm} establishes the existence monadic lift that give an generic structure $\relsys{U}'$ whose shadow is (homomorphism) universal for $\Forb(\F)$.